-Henry Ford famously said, “Any customer can have a car painted any color that he wants so long as it is black,” a remark that underscored his belief that mass production and fast assembly were necessary in order to build affordable, dependable cars “for the great multitude.”
+Henry Ford famously said, "Any customer can have a car painted any color that he wants so long as it is black."
+Ford's remark underscored his belief that mass production and fast assembly were necessary to build affordable, dependable cars "for the great multitude."
 His vision of a simple, scalable platform product with minimal variations allowed him to produce 15 million Model Ts over its 19 model years, which revolutionized the automobile industry.
-(Myths aside, apparently other colors were available initially but were discontinued because black paint dried so much faster.
-Interesting, but that’s a story for another day…)
+(Myths aside, apparently, other colors were available initially but were discontinued because black paint dried so much faster.
+Interesting, but that's a story for another day.)

 While Ford's strategy of high-volume, low-mix production has long been the desired model in most types of assembly operations, its opposite – high-mix, low-volume assembly – has increased significantly in the last couple of decades.

 Why?
-Because today’s consumers what a variety of products and features tailored to their specific needs and preferences.
-To meet the demand for greater production variety, production volumes decrease inversely and accordingly.
+Today's consumers want a variety of products and features tailored to their specific needs and preferences: high-mix, low-volume.
+In high-mix, low-volume manufacturing, production volume decreases inversely and accordingly to meet the demand for higher production variety.

 - faster reaction times to fluctuations in component costs and availability